“Close your eyes and open your mouth…”

-Disappointed, Alejandro placed the fork back onto the dessert plate.
+Disappointed, Alejandro slid into the chair next to me and placed the fork onto the dessert plate.
 I immediately picked it up, dug into the chocolate molten lava cake and brought it to his lips.

 His eyes said it all, making me wonder just how sticky things could get in the middle of the empty restaurant.

 ©2016 Marquessa Matthews.
 All Rights Reserved.

 Did you enjoy this little fiction?
 Let me know in the comments.